 Protect yourself from the fire's heat, put on protective clothing.

-Tell family and friends of your plans.
+Tell family or friends of your plans.

 IF YOU ARE LEAVING:

 Roads may become blocked or access may change.
 Smoke will reduce visibility.